 Once CTS has been diagnosed, initial treatment may begin with a wrist splint to help reduce pressure on the nerve.
 Both night splints and occupational splints worn while working keep the wrist in a neutral position to help reduce swelling.
 Medications or injections are also used to reduce swelling and inflammation.

 If you have severe pain or if other symptoms persist despite non-surgical treatment, your physician may recommend carpal tunnel release surgery.
 As the word “release” implies, the ligament that forms the roof of the canal is cut to relieve the pressure on the median nerve.
-This procedure takes less than twenty minutes and can be performed on an outpatient basis, often under local anesthesia.
+This procedure takes less than fifteen minutes and is performed on an outpatient basis, under local anesthesia.

 Before your surgery, your doctor will explain the procedure, anesthesia options, risks and possible complications.
 You may need pre-operative lab tests.
 You may be instructed not to eat or drink anything after midnight the night before surgery.

 You will be monitored in the recovery room after your procedure.
 Your hand will be bandaged and your arm will be elevated and will be in a well-padded dressing.
 You will be able to begin using the hand immediately.

 A follow-up visit to your physician will be arranged and you will be given instructions about your home recovery and rehabilitation.
 You can expect tenderness at the incision site until complete healing occurs.
 Patients can usually return to normal activities in a few weeks.

 A contracture is a thickening of the fascia, the tissue below the skin of your palm.
 This thickening can result in the fingers being pulled toward the palm, unable to be straightened.
 The condition is not usually painful, but it impairs the function of the affected hand.

 Dupuytren’s contracture is considered to be an inherited condition of unknown cause.